AI visibilityIrelandFinancial services

 Home insurance in Ireland: who the AI recommends

-When someone asks ChatGPT, Perplexity or Google AI to insure their house in Ireland, a handful of brands do the talking — and it isn't the handful you'd guess from market share.
+When someone asks ChatGPT, Perplexity or Google AI to insure their house in Ireland, a handful of brands do the talking - and market share is a poor guide to which ones they are.
 We ran ten Irish home insurers through Baseline mention scans and a visibility report to see who the models actually name.
-The lesson for any brand: being mentioned a lot and being recommended are two different things.
-The biggest names dominate the chatter, yet on the buyer question that matters — "best home insurance Ireland" — one of the loudest is cited in just 2 of 18 answers, while comparison sites quietly win the citation.
+The lesson for any brand: a brand can be mentioned constantly and still never get recommended.
+The biggest names dominate the chatter, yet on the buyer question that matters - "best home insurance Ireland" - one of the loudest is cited in just 2 of 18 answers, while comparison sites quietly win the citation.

 How often the AI mentions each insurer